 So, you don’t need to add an extra subdomain when registering the domain.

-Once you’ve added your domain, SendLayer will show you 5 DNS records that you need to add to your domain’s DNS record settings.
+Once you’ve added your domain, SendLayer will show you 5 DNS records to add to your domain’s settings.

-For the sake of this tutorial, we will demonstrate our example using our hosting account on Bluehost.
+For this tutorial, we’ll demonstrate using a hosting account on Bluehost.

-If you are using other hosting companies or if your DNS is managed at a domain registrar like Domain.com, Network Solutions, or GoDaddy, then follow their respective instructions.
+If you use other hosting companies or if your DNS is managed at a domain registrar like Network Solutions, GoDaddy, or Namecheap, just follow their respective instructions.

 First, open up a new browser tab and log in to your WordPress hosting account.
 Then, find your domain’s DNS records.